we-sh/42ShellTester/spec/minishell/misc/copy-of-environment/README.md

 *[spec > minishell > misc](..) > copy-of-environment*

-A Shell must send a copy of the environment `char **envp` to its sub-processes.
+A Shell must send a copy of the environment `char **envp` to its child processes.
 ### What is done before test

 ```bash